-- The proprietor/management should ensure that that the centre Health and Safety officer is given training in Hazard Analysis and Control Points. - The proprietor/management should ensure that all staff members are updated in fire safety training as soon as possible
+- The Management should ensure that that the centre Health and Safety officer is given training in Health and Safety. - The Management should ensure that that some staff members are trained in Hazard Analysis and Control Points with regard to food and hygiene. - The proprietor/management should ensure that all staff members are updated in fire safety training as soon as possible. - The Manager should update the fire register as a single document with all fire safety certifications and installation and maintenance records being kept together with the fire register for easy inspection.